massimofasciano/mafl-rust/README.md

 Having it inside the binary image removes an external dependancy but makes it impossible to change it without recompiling.
 It's a tradeoff I decided to make to make things easier (single standalone binary)

-If you don't like this, you have 2 options:
+If you don't like this, you have some options:

 1) A cargo compile-time flag named "std_internal" controls this behavior.
 It's on by default.
-If disabled, src/std.mafl is read at runtime instead and can be modified without recompiling.
+If disabled, you must provide the standard library at runtime via the --std command line option.
 You still refer to @std as usual but it's loaded at runtime instead of compile time.

-2) It's still possible to distribute a copy of this file with the interpreter and load it at runtime with @include even if the internal one is present.
+2) You may still use the --std option even when the internal one is present (it will replace it).

+3) You may load your own alternate "standard library" at runtime with @include.
-Simply load it into another module and use it when you don't want the internal version.
+Simply load it into another module and use it when you don't want the @std version.
 You can even mix and match when testing new versions of standard library functions.

 ```